Price (RRP): $167.90 – varies according to $AU vs $US exchange rate

 About the Silicon Power PC60 portable SSD

-The SSD comes pre-formatted in good old FAT32.
-That makes it maximally compatible with everything, and that’s mostly how I used it.
-If, however, you’re definitely a Mac-only person, or a Windows-only person, it’d be sensible to reformat it as Apple File System or NTFS respectively in order to take advantage of the relevant operating system’s advanced capabilities.
+It is pre-formatted in FAT32.
+That makes it compatible with everything.
+If, you’re definitely a Mac-only or a Windows-only person reformat it as Apple File System or NTFS to take advantage of the operating system’s advanced capabilities.

 Testing the Silicon Power PC60